Stigmond/MakeChangeProject/README.md

 2. Upon running, a basic menu will be presented with three (3) options to choose from:

-  * Option One calls the primary Make Change program.
-While in this program, user will be prompted to input the purchase price of the object and the amount tendered by the purchaser.
-Upon completion of the calculation of the change tendered, user will be given an option to repeat the program immediately by a selection of (y)es or (n)o.
+  * Option One calls the primary Make Change method.
+While in this method, user will be prompted to input the purchase price of the object and the amount tendered by the purchaser.
+Upon completion of the calculation of the change tendered, user will be given an option to repeat the method immediately by a selection of (y)es or (n)o.

-  * Option Two calls a secondary program that displays a fictional company name and version.
-Upon displaying this information, the system will reset to the main menu.
+  * Option Two calls a secondary method that displays a fictional company name and version.
+Upon displaying this information, the program will reset to the main menu.

   * Option Three will exit the program.